valencik/mastersAPSC/documents/thesis/thesis.md

 <SELECTRS>N:232TH;A. N:232U;A. N:234U;A. N:236U;A. N:238U;A. C:OTHER;A.         &
 <DOI     >10.1103/PhysRevC.37.401                                               &
 ```
+%- ROBY explain this in a caption

+%- NSR to JSON
+Transforming the NSR data to JSON is possible with a series of search and replace commands using regular expressions.
+This series of search and replace commands are recorded in the Perl[^why-perl] script parseNSRtoJSON.pl in the data directory.
+The result of the scripts is a file with a valid JSON structure for each NSR entry.

+[^why-perl]: Perl is used here as it remains one of the best RegEx implementations, and allowed for scripts that read as a simple ordered list of transformations to apply.
+%- TODO Show/reference the JSON format of example raw NSR data

+## Data Representation
+%- TODO discuss the NSR format. *Each* field on the newly created JSON
+%- ROBY discuss NSR format from NNDC
+%- ROBy write a paragraph that factually states your final representation
+In order to produce a good data schema, thought must be given to the data representation.
+Consideration should be given to the types of queries that will be made on the data.
+%- year as int allows <, >, and =
+%- author array has first, last, size, unwind
+For example the author field is likely best represented as an array of strings, with each unique author being a separate element in the array.
+This attaches information about how many authors an entry has to our schema.

+%- Getting into SQL vs NoSQL here...
+An early requirement of the data representation was to handle the author list as an array.
+An author is a type of entity in the data.
+In a relational database the authors would have their own tables, separate from papers, as they are separate entities.

+The optimal schema for the SELECTRS field is not initially obvious.
+The current schema has SELECTRS parsed into a 3 dimensional array.
+Each 'selector' has a type, value, and a link variable.
+The following types are valid:
+\begin{quote}
+N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively.
+\end{quote}
+The value changes based on the type.
+The link variable is used to tie together multiple selectors.
+%- TODO Provide an example of multiple selectors being connected

 ## The Database - MongoDB
 %- Data imported into MongoDB